noflo/noflo/README.md

 NoFlo processes (the boxes of a flow graph) are instances of a component, with the graph controlling connections between ports of components.

+Functionality a component provides:

+* List of inports (named inbound ports)
+* List of outports (named outbound ports)
+* Handler for component initialization that accepts configuration
+* Handler for inport connections

-Minimal component written in CoffeeScript would look like the following:
+Minimal component written in CoffeeScript would look like the following.
+Please note that this is not the final component API, but instead something used to get the proof-of-concept up and running quickly:

     outSocket = null